Top 5 challenges of building a medical content strategy

 How can I provide quality content?

-To make your texts comprehensive and reliable, we’d recommend you adopt the Evidence-Based Medicine (EBM) approach.
+To ensure the accuracy and credibility of your content, we strongly recommend adopting the Evidence-Based Medicine (EBM) approach.
 The primary goal of the EBM is to base your claims on scientifically proven knowledge – therapeutic protocols coming from peer-reviewed studies and guidelines of international societies.

 In other words, adopting the EBM approach discards individual expertise in favor of the best available external clinical evidence from systematic research.
-As a result, your materials are backed up by the data collected by specialists from all over the world, making them more likely to be generalized to the population, thus more applicable, reliable, and trustworthy.
+As a result, your materials will be backed up by the data collected by specialists from all over the world, enhancing their potential applicability, reliability, and overall trustworthiness for a broader population.

 Challenge #2 Aligning your content with your target audience